asprenger/ray_retriever/README.md

         }' \
     http://localhost:9001/v1/backups/filesystem/backup001/restore

 The restoration of the backup happens in the background.
 Check the messages in the Weaviate log to track the progress.
-The output should look like this:
+The output of a successful backup should look like this:

     {"action":"try_restore","backend":"filesystem","backup_id":"backup001","level":"info","msg":"","time":"2023-12-27T14:46:23Z","took":3461703}
     {"action":"restore","backup_id":"backup001","class":"Wikipedia","level":"info","msg":"successfully restored","time":"2023-12-27T14:46:52Z"}